Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 What is ARFID?

-Avoidant restrictive food intake disorder (ARFID) is an eating disorder.
+Avoidant restrictive food intake disorder (ARFID) is a diagnosable eating disorder.
 It is characterised by avoiding certain foods or food groups and/or restricting the amount of food eaten.

 The reasons why someone may be restricting and/or avoiding their food intake varies between individuals.
 However, they are usually associated to one or more of the following: